FatmaOsmanYounes/lab3_k8s/README.md

 Each environment contains a **frontend** and **backend** application.
 The environments are logically separated using **Kubernetes namespaces**.

-The backend runs a simple Python HTTP server, while the frontend uses **Nginx** to communicate with the backend using the backend service name inside the same namespace.
+The backend runs a simple Python HTTP server that exposes basic endpoints, while the frontend uses **Nginx** to communicate with the backend using the backend service name inside the same namespace.

 ---